dildeolupbiten/QSnake/README.md

 ##### 1.2.1.
 Direction state

-`Direction state` is a one-dimensional array representing the types of collisions for each action type.
+The `direction state` is a one-dimensional array representing the types of collisions for each action type.

    | Directions | No collision | Target collision | Body Collision | Wall Collision |
    |------------|--------------|------------------|----------------|----------------|